 His wife, a freelance National Geographic photographer, was killed in a plane crash near Arctic Red River, just above the Arctic Circle.
 Her body was never found.
-It was a front page story in the Anchorage Daily News: Search called off for missing photographer.
+It was a front page story in the Anchorage Daily News:

-She was eternally preserved in the ice.
+His wife was eternally preserved in the ice.
 Beautifully dead.

 In the bar, the more he gets into the Canadian Club whiskey, the more morbid he becomes.
 He decides it was a bad idea and looks around for the waitress to get his check.

 His glance rests on a young woman sitting at another table with two friends.
 She looks up and their eyes meet.
 She has those characteristic almond-shaped eyes of this land.

 He raises his whiskey glass to her and she quickly looks back down.

 The waitress comes to his table, he pays her and heads for the door.
 He sees almond eyes looking at him.
 He goes over to her table.

 He says: “Did you know Toyatuk?”

 “Toyatuk Paquette?” she asks, surprised by his abruptness.